immutables/immutables.github.io/factory.md

 }

 ...
 int sumOf1and2 = new SumBuilder()
     .a(1)
     .b(2)
     .build();
 ```

+By default (when not customizing [styles](/style.html)), name of builder and it's visibility modifier is derived from the annotated static factory methods.
+Build method invokes static factory methods and returns value.
+Just like when using builders for immutable objects, builders for factory methods take care of parameter null-checking, conversion to immutable collection and verifying that all attributes are set.

-Use `@Value.Style(newBuilder)` to customize name of a builder constuctor.
+Use `@Value.Style(newBuilder)` naming template to customize name of a builder constuctor.
 By default `newBuilder = "new"`, so factory builder generated having plain constructor.
 You might change it to something else to have static factory method to produce builder.

 ```java
 @Value.Style(newBuilder = "newBuilder")